VRHIKKY/VketCloudSDK_Documents/docs/hs/hs_class_item.en.md

 Get the world position of Item.
 Regardless of where this Item is located (inside or outside of a VKC Item Activity), it always returns the coordinates in world space.

+??? warning Usage Caution
+    Use this method when you want to obtain world coordinates in the case of an Activity.
+    If it is not an Activity, use GetPos for most of the time.

 ??? note "Available object types for this method"
     - [VKC Item Field](../VKCComponents/VKCItemField.md)